jessicablank/password-generator/README.md

 ![Original](assets/images/original.gif "Original submission in action")

 ### Refactored
-Once I returned to this project, I realized I now had the skills and knowledge not only to add a `copy` button, but also to improve the user input methods to make this project more functional.
+Once I returned to this project, I realized I now had the Google skills and knowledge not only to add a `copy` button, but also to improve the user input methods to make this project more functional.
 I decided to improve the overall user experience while continuing to meet the project requirements.

 - **Password Length**: Originally the user was required to input a numeric value between 8 and 128 into a field.
 The user would receive an error message if the numeric value entered was outside of those range parameters.
 Changing this input method to a **range slider** eliminates the need for an error message,